 Tips for Hemming Knits

 Before we get into the actual hemming, here are a couple general tips about hemming knits.

 Since the edge of knits won’t fray, you don’t need to serge the edge of the knit or fold your hem twice.
 Fold your hem under once so the raw edge is on the inside of your garment, press it for a nice crisp edge, and pin/wonderclip it so it stays in place.

 Use a thick, stable knit such as Cotton Lycra for your first projects with hems.
+For a great selection of Cotton Lycra check out Peekaboo Fabric Shop.
 Lightweight and slippery knits are more challenging to work with.
 You may need to use tissue paper underneath your hem to help stabilize lightweight knits (you can then tear it away) or hem tape to help keep your hem in place as you sew.
 Sometimes I serge the edge of my knits (even though they don’t fray) to give lightweight fabric a little more thickness and stability which makes it easier to hem.

 Avoid pulling on the fabric and stretching it while hemming.
 A walking foot is really helpful here.
 Not only does a walking foot help knit go through the machine without stretching, but it’s really helpful in getting two layers of slippery or stretch fabric (like in a hem) to go through evenly.
 Without a walking foot your machine’s feed dogs may have a hard time pulling both layers of knits evenly without stretching the bottom layer and hardly moving the top layer.